-For those of you who have never looked at a credit report before, this is what you need to know.
-Your credit report is a file containing information about your financial dealings and your credit.
+Your credit report is a file containing various pieces of information about your financial dealings.
 It might include information about your income, your history of addresses and your credit history itself.
-Contained in your credit report, you will see every credit card you own and the amount of available credit on them, mortgages and car loans, open lines of credit, and your history on how often you paid them back on time.
-It will show positive items on your credit report, such as on time payments, and it will show negative factors, such as defaulted loans, large debt amounts, a history of late payments or bankruptcies.
-If you apply for credit, or even homeowners insurance, your credit report might be queried to determine their risk for extending credit to you.
-Maintaining favorable credit can make your interest rates on loans lower with lower payments.
+Contained in your credit report, you will see every credit card you own and the amount of available credit on each of them.
+You'll also see any mortgage and car loans that you have, open lines of credit, and your history on how often you paid them back on time.
+It will show positive items on your credit report, such as on time payments, as well as negative factors, such as defaulted loans, large debt amounts, and/or a history of late payments or bankruptcies.